magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39711-unable-to-access-customers-grid-after-deleting-website.md

 <ins>Steps to reproduce</ins>:

-1. Create a new website, store and store view.
+1. Create a new website, store, and store view.
 1. Create a new customer on the Admin and associate it to the created website.
 1. Go to **Stores** > **All stores** and delete the created website.
 1. Go to **Customers** > **All customers**.